M4P VS. M4A: The Similarities & The Differences

 5.Click the iCloud Download icon next to the song you want to upgrade.

 Compare method 1 and method 2, you'll find that method 1 is far easier than method 2.
-Apple Music Converter can not only remove DRM from the old iTunes songs, but Apple Music files and Audible AA/AAX files.
-Though it is not a freeware, but it is cost-effective.
+Apple Music Converter can not only remove DRM from the old iTunes songs but Apple Music files and Audible AA/AAX files.
+Though it is not a freeware, it is cost-effective.
 Download it and change the annoying M4P to M4A now.